ratache/AsteroidFields/README.md

-2dEngineBoilerPlate
+Asteriodfields ratache 2015
 ===================

-This is a DirectX boilerplate for my 2d engine game projects.
+This is a 2d game made for a exam in a games programming course att Mittuniversitetet